UviDTE-UviSpace/localization-hls/notes.md

-The problem is that I dont completely understand how to acces to AXI stream port from within the Linux userspace.
-I have build an HLS IP block, got a vivado block design, build PetaLinux with the hdf and tried with the mmap function in the "/dev/mem" dir without any luck.
-Now I understand that you need a spefic driver (char driver) build within PetaLinux as a module and configured in the device tree.
-I have looked through the PL330 on the Zynq7000 example, but I am not sure what creates the module core and so I am figuring out how to implement it into the PetaLinux build.

 average X,Y, mean error, max error, standard deviation, avarage oration in degrees max & standard deviation of orientation. mean value x,y, angle = mean error, max error, standard deviation. if no difference = algo is robust

 #Vragen
 Does axiVideo2Mat wait itself to fill the mat object given as parameter